codeplaysoftware/portBLAS/README.md

 ```

 Clone the [ComputeCpp-SDK](https://github.com/codeplaysoftware/computecpp-sdk) to retrieve the toolchain file.
-The following CMake command can be used to cross-compile SYCL-BLAS:
+The following CMake command can be used to cross-compile portBLAS:

 ```bash
 cmake  -GNinja                                                                         \